What led Capitol Police to stop a youth performance of the ‘Star-Spangled Banner’

 “Although popup demonstrations and musical performances are not allowed in the U.S. Capitol without the proper approval, due to a miscommunication, the U.S. Capitol Police were not aware that the Speaker’s Office had approved this performance,” the second statement reads.
 “We apologize to the choir for this miscommunication that impacted their beautiful rendition of the Star-Spangled Banner and their visit to Capitol Hill.”

-In their initial statement about the event, Capitol Police addressed the idea that the show was stopped because it could be offensive.
+In their initial statement about the event, Capitol Police addressed the claim that the show was stopped because it could be offensive.

 “Recently somebody posted a video of a children’s choir singing the Star-Spangled Banner in the U.S. Capitol Building and wrongfully claimed we stopped the performance because it ‘might offend someone.’
 Here is the truth.
 Demonstrations and musical performances are not allowed in the U.S. Capitol.
 Of course, because the singers in this situation were children, our officers were reasonable and allowed the children to finish their beautiful rendition of the Star-Spangled Banner,” the statement said.